How to remove Chrome extensions

 Deleting Chrome extensions is simple.
 Follow these steps to find extensions in Chrome and uninstall any Chrome extensions you don’t want:

-Step 5: Click Remove again on the pop-up confirmation window to delete the extension.
+Click Remove again on Chrome's pop-up confirmation window to delete the extension.

 If you’d like to disable Chrome extensions without removing them, toggle the slider to the left.
 The slider button is gray when the extension is turned off.

 Using extensions in other browsers too?
 Learn how to remove extensions from Firefox.